');

 About Collinsville, TX

-Collinsville is a small community in Texas with a population of 1,839 residents.
-The median household income is $60,510 per year, which is near the national average.
-The median age in Collinsville is 37.7 years.
+Collinsville is a small town located in Texas with a population of 1,839 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,510 per year, which is 19% below the national median of $75,149.
+The median age of 37.7 years is close to the US median age of 38.9 years.

 Cost of Living in Collinsville, TX